university-of-york/research-it-documentation/docs/source/using_viking/resource_partitions.rst

 .. attention::

-    The resource partitions are currently being configured and not all limits are currently set.
-This will change over the coming days and this page will be updated accordingly.
+    The resource partitions will likely change over time and this page will be updated accordingly.

 Resource partitions